danilobellini/pytest-doctest-custom/README.rst

 assigns themselves to ``sys.stdout`` on initialization and the doctest runner collects printed data by shortly mocking such stream.
-This package temporarily changes the ``sys`` output/error streams while it finds the addressed callable, but that's not enough if the package had already been imported (like ``conftest.py``).
+This package temporarily changes the ``sys`` output/error streams while it finds the addressed callable, but that's not enough if the module had already been imported (like ``conftest.py``).
 When possible, use a representation formatter callable or be explicit about the output stream for the printer callable (it should be ``pytest_doctest_custom.stdout_proxy``).

-* *IPython Pretty Printer* (for output, without the "Out[#]:" prefix)
+* *IPython "pretty" module* (for output, without the "Out[#]:" prefix)

 To use this one, you need to have IPython installed on the testing environment (e.g. including ``ipython`` in the tox deps list).
 A possible